-If your child, or disabled dependent was enrolled in day care facility or somewhere similar so you could work, you're most likely eligible to claim some of the expenses as credit towards this year's tax bill.
+If your child, or disabled dependent was enrolled in a day care facility or somewhere similar so that you could work, you're most likely eligible to claim some of the associated expenses as credit towards this year's tax bill.

 • Describes how the child care tax credit works

 • Explains how to claim this credit electronically or with a paper return